 Astor and Thorpe’s marriage was soon on the rocks, largely due to Thorpe’s temper.
 Astor wanted a divorce and visited New York alone, where she enjoyed a lively social life and an affair with playwright George S. Kaufman.
 She documented the relationship in explicit detail in her diary, which was eventually found by Thorpe.
 Thorpe would use the diary against her in divorce proceedings to argue that she was an unfit mother.

 By the 1950s, Astor’s struggles with alcoholism grew and began to interfere with her career.
-She also overdosed on sleeping pills three times, though maintained these occasions were accidental.
-After the third frantic call to the doctor about an overdose, Astor joined Alcoholics Anonymous and converted to Roman Catholicism.
+She also overdosed on sleeping pills three times, though she maintained that these occasions were accidental.
+After the third frantic call to the doctor about an overdose, Astor joined Alcoholics Anonymous and, later, converted to Roman Catholicism.
 She sought out a priest named Peter Ciklic, who was also a psychologist, and credited him for her recovery.
 It was Ciklic who recommended that she write about her experiences as a means of therapy.

 Over time, Astor continued to appear on stage and in films.
 She also transitioned to television and took on several guest appearances.
 Moreover, she became a prolific writer, publishing memoirs and a wide range of novels.